HubSpot/calling-extensions-sdk/README.md

 ![Image description](./docs/images/InitializeCallWidgetIFrame.png)
 Once the widget iFrame is created, Hubspot send the SYNC message to the widget after iFrame is loaded and repetedly send this message until it receives the SYNC_ACK response from the widget.
 If the SYNC_ACK response isn't received within 30 seconds, the widget is marked as failed.
 Note that sending SYNC/SYNC_ACK messages are handled by the framework.
 Once the widget and host page are synchronized, the frameworks triggers the ready event.

-The call widget should waits for the ready event from the framework and send the initialized event to HubSpot.
+The call widget should wait for the ready event from the framework and send the initialized event to HubSpot.
 At this point, the messages can be exchanged between the call widget and HubSpot.

 ### Outbound call